Iv-EN/Iv-EN/README.md

 - 📝  I don’t write articles anywhere or participate in forums yet, but I will do so very soon.

 - 📄  I have very little programming experience so far.
+That's why I'm ready to work only for coffee.

 - 📫  For all questions write letters <a href="mailto:evgeniy.nic.ivanov@gmail.com">write letters </a>